 - Send it off to the client/website developer

-- Have them install it
+- Wait for them to install

-If you chose the wrong event, you can easily go in and correct it by doing this process again.
+Choose the event, confirm, and voilà: the event is now tracked to button-clicks.
+If you choose the wrong event, you can easily go in and correct it by doing this process again.